kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 ![Kontent preview webhook configuration](./assets/preview-webhook-configuration.png)

-Click Save
+Click **Save**.

-Your Preview webhook is now ready!
-When you change your content in Kontent, your Gatsby Preview will update!
+*Your Preview webhook is now ready!
+When you change your content in Kontent, your Gatsby Preview will update!*

 ### Adding a Build Webhook

-Navigate to your Gatsby Cloud instance, and press "Site Settings".
+Navigate to your Gatsby Cloud instance, and press **Site Settings**.
 Copy the Build Webhook on this page.

 ![Copying the Build webhook URL](./assets/webhook-builds.png)

-**Open Kontent app, go to "Project settings" tab and select "Webhooks"**
+Open Kontent app, go to "Project settings" tab and select "Webhooks"

 ![Kontent webhooks menu with one webhook](./assets/kontent-webhooks-with-webhook.png)

-Select "Create new Webhook".
+Select **Create new Webhook**.

 Name the webhook and paste the Build webhook copied from the Gatsby Cloud Dashboard to URL address.